grinnell-cs/csc151-images/_eboards/eboard14-3.md

   (which sounds increasingly appealing) so that I don't have to deal with this crap.
 * ???
+* Suggestion: List all the valid procedures and keywords we can use on each exam.

 Do you have any other suggestions?
 (Note: Sam is not allowed to impose individual penalties for academic dishonsty.)